boblemaire/IoTaWatt/Docs/threePhase.rst

 for three-phase monitoring, particularly in three phase countries like Australia and Germany.
 For home energy monitoring, the *derived reference* method is very popular.

+This chapter explains two methods for measuring a so calld "four wire" or "wye" system, by far the most common implementation of three-phase.
+IoTaWatt can also be used with "three wire" or "delta" systems using different methods.

 As explained in the introductory single phase section, a voltage reference is needed to measure real power.